McAfee Safe Connect VPN Review 2025: Is It Safe to Use?

 Bottom line: Is McAfee Safe Connect VPN good?

-Overall, McAfee Safe Connect is a basic VPN provider that can get the job done.
-We were pleasantly surprised by its most recent test results, having only minimally dropped our speeds, unblocked all Netflix libraries we tried, and blocked any data leaks.
-If you're all in on McAfee Antivirus, it might be worth using.
+Overall, McAfee Safe Connect is a basic VPN provider that can get the job done so long as you stick with the Total Protection app.
+In the past, McAfee Safe Connect has only slightly dropped our speeds, unblocked all the Netflix libraries we tested, and blocked any data leaks.

-If you’re looking for a strong and secure VPN service, we recommended NordVPN, Surfshark, and ExpressVPN, which can keep your IP address and online activity hidden.
+If you’re looking for a strong and secure VPN service, we recommend NordVPNSurfshark, and ExpressVPN, which can keep your IP address and online activity hidden.
 You’ll also likely notice faster speeds and better webpage loading times.
 VPN users are usually interested in online privacy and safe internet access, especially if your connection drops.